Main illustration: Drew Shannon

 With extremely advanced pattern recognition you could automatically offer a totally customized experience for a customer based on the usage patterns of other customers (and even other customer’s customers).
 While this vision is still more sci-fi than reality, the power that targeted AI and machine learning algorithms represent is truly mind-boggling.
 It’s going to introduce a whole new way of thinking about how to enable customers to be successful with your product.

-What does your hierarchy look like?
+What does your pyramid look like?